What is a Beniversal Card?

 - Expenses may be for you, your spouse or your dependent(s), unless otherwise restricted under your employer's plan.

 Can I use my card to purchase over-the-counter (OTC) items?

 If you have a General Medical FSA, eligible OTC items can be purchased with your Beniversal Card.

 What if I order my prescription through an online or mail order program?

 When payment information is requested for a mail order or online prescription service, you can simply provide your Beniversal Card number and related account details.

 If asked, should I select "Debit" or "Credit"?

 Select CREDIT to sign for the purchase or DEBIT to enter a PIN.
-Information on how to request a PIN is available on the Dashboard when you log in to your account.
+To request a PIN for your Beniversal Card, call (855) 247-0198.
 There is no ATM or cash access associated with this card.